The Deck Handbook: Part 6 How to Buy a Composite Deck

 Engineered composite decking is new.
 Most of what is on the market now was introduced during the Obama administration.
 It is a largely untried material about which only a few things are actually known.
 The rest is guesswork and estimates.

-The guinea pig in the long term testing process, unfortunately, is you, the homeowner, who buys and installs composite decking.
-If it turns our that the laboratory predictions were wrong and the decking does not hold up as expected, your warranty claim, combined with hundreds of others, tells the company it needs to fix something.
-For the company this is very cheap product research — to give you a retail dollar's worth of decking costs the company just 25¢ — but, for you, the homeowner, it is often a financial disaster a s you spend more thousands of dollars to rebuild a deck that you already spent thousands of dollars building in the first place.
-And that, as bad as it may be, is actually not the worst case scenario.
+The guinea pig in the long term testing process is you, the homeowner, who buys and installs composite decking.
+If it turns out that the laboratory predictions were wrong and the decking does not hold up as expected, your warranty claim, combined with hundreds of others, tells the company it needs to fix something.
+For the company this is very cheap product research — to give you a retail dollar's worth of decking costs the company just 25¢ — but, for you, the homeowner, it is often a financial disaster as you spend more thousands of dollars to rebuild a deck that you already spent thousands of dollars building in the first place.
+And that, as bad as it may be, is actually not the worst case.

 The worst case scenario is the company pays you nothing for its mistake.
 If the composite deck material failure is systemic and widespread, and the cost of honoring the company's warranty potentially catastrophic, as was the case with GeoDeck and Louisiana Pacific products a few years ago, the companies just declare bankruptcy or sell their assets and go out of business, leaving you, the customer, high and dry with no recourse except to shoulder the full financial burden of fixing or replacing your defective deck.